muttiopenbts/nazar/README.md

 Step 4
-Start scanning using masstive.py and file containing netblocks from step 3. e.g. ./masstive.py /opt/masscan/targets/Netherlands-Schiphol.txt ./masscan/bin/massscan
+Start scanning using masstive.py and file containing netblocks from step 3. e.g. ./masstive.py /opt/masscan/targets/Netherlands-Schiphol.txt ./masscan/bin/massscan /opt/masscan/scan_results/
 Scan results are saved into files as scan-result-<country>-<city>-<start_block>-<end_block>.txt under /opt/masscan/scan_results/processed/
-User must specify file containing netblock from step 3 to scan and masscan binary from step 0.
+User must specify file containing netblock from step 3 to scan, masscan binary from step 0 and scan results directory.
 Has ability to continue scanning from middle of netblock file by specifying which network line to continue from.

 Step 5